Logging with the SpatialOS CLI

 Each log can then be expanded and its contents copied.

 Logs are retained for 9 days and then deleted.

 User logs from cloud deployments are subject to usage limits.
-The following table outlines the number of messages permitted by each deployment template.
+The usage limit for all templates is 6000 messages per minute.